 The property, however, boasted a pond, beautiful trees, a barn, and great horse fields for our client's horses.

 Luckily, our clients beat out a developer that planned on dividing the lot into 12 homes.

-The goal of our client was to create a home that respected the sites history and to build a home to fit the original character of Great Falls, Virginia.
-Finally, to fit the name of Open Door Farm, the home had to be welcoming and to keep a cozy character, despite its size.
+The goal of our client was to create a home that respected the history of the site and to build a home to fit the original character of Great Falls, Virginia.
+Finally, to fit the name of Open Door Farm, the home had to be welcoming and keep a cozy character, despite its size.

-The original house had 3 wood burning fireplaces that were restored and 2 more were built.
-The warmth of the fires burning all the time, together with the books in the library, give a special feel that usually leads to visitors relaxing and opening up at open door farm.
+The original house had 3 wood-burning fireplaces that were restored and 2 more were built.
+The warmth of the fires burning all the time, together with the books in the library, gives a special feel that usually leads to visitors relaxing and opening up at open door farm.